Responsible Conduct of Research (RCR) Training

 The expectation for all individuals engaged in research at Rice is that they will have a clear understanding and suitable training relevant to their research in the following areas:

-• Conflicts of interest: personal, professional, and financial;
+- Conflicts of interest, including personal, professional, and financial conflicts.

 NSF RCR Training Requirements and Plan

-Effective January 4, 2010, all new awards funded through the National Science Foundation (NSF) require undergraduate, graduate, and postdoctoral researchers, and any other key personnel participating in the sponsored research project, to complete an approved course in the responsible conduct of research.
-Although principal investigators (PIs) are not required to complete RCR training, Rice University strongly encourages them to do so.
+As of July 21, 2023, all awards funded through the National Science Foundation (NSF) require undergraduate, graduate, and postdoctoral researchers, and any other key personnel participating in the sponsored research project, to complete an approved course in the responsible and ethical conduct of research.
+Principal investigators (PIs) are also required to complete PI-specific RCR training.

-To comply with NSF regulations pertaining to RCR training, undergraduate and graduate students, postdoctoral researchers, and other key staff must complete the Epigeum Responsible Conduct of Research online course.
-For instructions on completing Epigeum training, Log into the Epigeum platform.
+To comply with NSF regulations pertaining to RECR training, undergraduate and graduate students, postdoctoral researchers, and other key staff must complete the Responsible Conduct of Research online course provided by Epigeum.
+For accessing Epigeum training, log into the Epigeum platform.
+PIs on NSF projects are required to complete Mentorship training.
+Instructions for this training can be found by clicking this link.

-Those students and scholars being paid by NSF-funded research awards must provide evidence that they have satisfactorily completed RCR training prior to receiving payment.
-Although Rice is responsible for ensuring that researchers and scholars are properly trained in the responsible conduct of research, the Principal Investigator (PI) must create an environment that supports the responsible and ethical conduct of research.
+Those students and scholars being paid by NSF-funded research awards must provide evidence that they have satisfactorily completed RECR training prior to receiving payment.
+Research integrity is a crucial expectation of the Rice community, and is a team effort.
+Rice is responsible for ensuring that researchers and scholars are properly trained in the responsible and ethical conduct of research, principal investigators (PIs) must create an environment that supports these practices, and all researchers and research-associated personnel are required to engage in their activities in a responsible and ethical way.

 NIH RCR Training Requirements and Plan

-If you are a trainee, fellow, participant, or scholar supported now or in the future by funds received from the National Institutes of Health (NIH) using career development awards (K-series individual or institutional), research education T-series grants, and NRSA awards (F series), you must complete the Epigeum Responsible Conduct of Research online course and the academic course UNIV 594 focused on RCR or participate in another form of approved in-classroom training.
+Trainees, fellows, participants, or scholars supported now or in the future by funds received from the National Institutes of Health (NIH) using individual and institutional career development awards (K-series), research training (T series), fellowships (F series), and research education awards (e.g., R25), must complete appropriate RECR training.
+This training must be completed at least every four years or at each career stage (e.g., undergraduate, graduate, postdoctoral researcher, faculty member), whichever is sooner.
+Persons receiving this support should complete the Epigeum Responsible Conduct of Research online course and the academic course UNIV 594 focused on RCR or participate in another form of approved, in-classroom training.

-For additional information and requirements related to acceptable in-classroom RCR training for NIH awards, click here.
+For additional information and requirements related to acceptable RCR training for NIH awards, click here.